What’s Still on the Table

-The Bargaining Committee is crafting demands for our first collective bargaining agreement (CBA) based on the needs expressed by our SENS-UAW members.
-Hundreds of Academic Student Workers (ASWs) have given their input through one-on-one conversations, open-air meetings, and our widely-circulated bargaining survey.
-Although our demands will develop during negotiations and with ongoing input and support from members, the responses so far have given us a clear idea of our members’ priorities.
+The Bargaining Committee crafted our first collective bargaining agreement (CBA) proposals based on the needs expressed by our SENS-UAW members.
+Hundreds of Academic Student Workers (ASWs) gave their input through one-on-one conversations, open-air meetings, and our widely-circulated bargaining survey.
+We took those demands into consideration, and fought for boilerplate non-economic protections and procedures and meaningful economic increases.
+This is where both the university and we currently stand on economic proposals.Side by sides end of September 18

 Timely and accurate payment of wages